Marketing Real Estate to Flip

 Staging The Property

-Staging is important to help potential buyers picture themselves living in the space.
+In addition to all of your strategic renovations, staging is important to help potential buyers picture themselves living in the space.
 You cannot always leave this up to someone’s imagination.
 Staging can go a long way in helping to sell your house faster.

 Staging a home gives your buyers a way to see how a room can be configured to accommodate furniture and how much will fit in a space.
 They will be able to see the room as a “living thing” instead of an empty shell.